View Document

 1. Personal clothing worn will be suitable for wet laboratory conditions and will provide adequate skin protection.

-4. Long hair will be tied back.
+4. Long hair must be tied back.

 6. Additional PPE will be used as identified from either a risk assessment, safety data sheet or the laboratory protocol.